Lincoln Park (community area), Chicago: History

 In 1824, the United States Army built a small post near today's Clybourn Avenue and Armitage Avenue (formerly Centre Street).
-Native American settlements existed along Green Bay Trail, now called Clark Street (named after George Rogers Clark), at the current intersection of Halsted Street and Fullerton Avenue.
+Native American settlements existed along Green Bay Trail, now called Clark Street, and along Little Fort Road, now called Lincoln Avenue, at the current intersection of Halsted Street and Fullerton Avenue.
 Before Green Bay Trail became Clark Street, it stretched as far as Green Bay, Wisconsin, including Sheridan Road, and was part of what still is Green Bay Road in Milwaukee County, Wisconsin.

 Federally owned land in what is now Lincoln Park was ceded to the State of Illinois in 1828.
 In 1837, the same year that Chicago was incorporated as a city, the state granted permission for residents of the Chicago to use the area north of its border at North Avenue for a cemetery.
 Later, in response to a cholera epidemic, several more acres were purchased for a hospital and quarantine area.
 Settlements increased along Green Bay Trail when the government offered land claims and Green Bay Road was widened.
 The area was incorporated as Lake View Township, which would remain a separate administrative district until being formally annexed by the City of Chicago in 1898.
 Physicians and citizens complained that having a burial ground in close proximity to a growing residential area was unsanitary.
 In 1860, they petitioned the Chicago Common Council to repurpose its properties in Lake View as a public park.
 The sale of burial plots ceased, and small improvements began to be made.
 In 1865, following the end of the Civil War and the assassination of Abraham Lincoln, the name was changed from "Lake Park" to "Lincoln Park."
 As with many other Chicago neighborhoods, the name of the park eventually came to refer to the broader area surrounding it.

 In the postwar years, the area around Southport and Clybourn became home to a community of Kashubian immigrants.
 Arriving from what is now north-eastern Poland, Chicago's Kashubians brought their own distinct culture and language, influenced by their rustic traditions, and by their close contact with their German neighbors.
 In 1882, St. Josaphat's Roman Catholic parish was established specifically for the Kashubian community.
 The resulting nicknames of "Jozafatowo" (Polish for "Josaphat's Town") as well as "Kaszubowo" (Polish for "Cassubian Town") made the neighborhood one of Chicago's Polish Patches.
 The current Romanesque Revival church building was completed in 1902.
-A Pomeranian Griffin Crest visible on the school south of the church is a nod to the parish that once anchored one of the communities in Chicago dubbed Little Cassubia."
+A Pomeranian Griffin Crest visible on the school south of the church is a nod to the parish that once anchored one of the communities in Chicago dubbed Little Cassubia.